thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-privacy/README.md

    GCS_DEVELOPER_KEY="${gcsdeveloperkey}"  # [Optional] required if using computer vision
    ```

-    *TELE_FLAG is made true only if user wants to request the response in telemetry.
-Otherwise for the normal flow it can be set as False.
-    For Telemetry setup, refer this link [responsible-ai-telemetry](https://github.com/Infosys-AI-Cloud-MMS/responsible-ai-telemetry)

     **Admin Module is the supporting module which is used for configuring the main module.
 User can create recognizer,custome templates, configure Thresholds and map it to created account and portfolio.